Skip to content

 Overview

 Nightscout is an excellent tool for remotely viewing Loop actions.
 Nightscout can act as a stand-alone tool or be integrated with Loop.
-(Nightscout also integrates with other open-source hybrid closed loop systems such as OpenAPS, AndroidAPS and iAPS.
+(Nightscout also integrates with other open-source hybrid closed loop systems such as OpenAPS, AndroidAPS and Trio.
 LoopDocs focuses on Loop.)

 When integrated with Loop, Nightscout provides monitoring of Loop activities such as viewing history of glucose, carbs, boluses, temp basals and overrides; troubleshooting Loop errors; and provides extensive reports for analyzing data trends and patterns.
 These reports assist when Loop Therapy Settings need to be adjusted.